oh-jinsu/typesafe-dynamo/README.md

 ## GetOperation

 This is a type-safe version get operation of DynamoDB.
-You have 2 functions by which you can manipulate paramters: `key` and `select`.
+You have 2 functions by which you can manipulate parameters: `key` and `select`.

 ### key